taylorgy/csci-4220u-w18-uoit-course-project/README.md

-# csci-4220u-w18-uoit-course-project
+# Optical Flow based Hand Gesture Recognition and Motion Analysis
-This is the course project of csci-4220u-w18-uoit: Computer Vision.
+> This is the course project of csci-4220u-w18-uoit: Computer Vision.

-## [Optical Flow] Gesture recognition using python + opencv.
-Use laptop camera to capture images while moving finger to one direction (up, down, left, right, up-left, etc.) in the air.
+Use laptop camera to capture images while moving a finger to any direction (up, down, left, right, up-left, etc.) in the air.
 The gesture recognition program identifies the motion of the finger between every two frames to calculate the motion direction and velocity, then shows the motion simultaneously by moving a ball on the canvas.
 As shown in the following figure.

 ![image](https://github.com/TaylorGy/csci-4220u-w18-uoit-course-project/blob/master/schematic_diagram.png)

-*Key words:* Optical Flow, Hand and Gesture Detection, YCrCb and HSV Color Space
+*Key words: Optical Flow, Hand Gesture Recognition, YCrCb and HSV Color Space, Python, OpenCV *

 ## Environment
 - Hardware: laptop with camera